Homer Jackson: Overturning of confession and new charges

 After reviewing a motion by Jackson's attorneys, the court ruled in October 2017 that his confession was invalid because of Portland police coercion tactics during the initial interrogation.
-Justice Michael A. Greenlick said the inducements and threats from the investigators created a risk of inaccurate testimony and a potential miscarriage of justice, prompting an objection from the District Attorney's Office, who claimed that no such thing had occurred.
+Judge Michael A. Greenlick said the inducements and threats from the investigators created a risk of inaccurate testimony and a potential miscarriage of justice, prompting an objection from the District Attorney's Office, who claimed that no such thing had occurred.
 They subsequently appealed the ruling to the Oregon Supreme Court, but in November 2018, it upheld the lower court's decision.
 In its decision, the Supreme Court justices stated that Jackson's schizophrenia, severe memory problems and the fact that he provided inaccurate testimony indicated that he was susceptible to suggestibility.
 Due to this, his upcoming trial was postponed until the spring of 2019.

 In May 2019, the start of the trial was postponed indefinitely after prosecutors dropped one of the murder charges, that of Essie Jackson, against the defendant.
 They instead charged with another murder, that of 29-year-old Lawauna Janelle Triplet, whose body was found in a neighborhood in North Portland on June 15, 1993.
 She had been beaten and strangled to death, and like most of Jackson's other suspected victims, she was a prostitute.
 Due to this new charge, his trial date was moved back to January 2020.